swt30/thesis/chapters/04-heating/04-heating.md

 This indicates that perhaps the black-body temperature is not a good choice for the characteristic temperature of such an internally heated planet.
 In reality, any internal energy input is trapped at the base of the opaque atmosphere, so the temperature through the atmosphere is much higher than $T_\mathrm{blackbody}$.
 I therefore produced a second set of irradiated models using a different reference temperature.
-Here, instead of setting the irradiation temperature equal to the black body temperature from an internally heated model, I use the temperature at the radiative--convective boundary $T_\mathrm{tr}$.
+Here, instead of setting the irradiation temperature equal to the black-body temperature from an internally heated model, I use the temperature at the radiative--convective boundary $T_\mathrm{tr}$.
 It is a better representative temperature temperature for the interior of the planet: it is hotter than the planet's black-body temperature owing to the insulating effect of the thick, opaque atmosphere.

-This second method produces planets that are larger than the first method, but still smaller the equivalent internally heated planets.
+This second method produces planets that are larger than the first method, but still smaller than the equivalent internally heated planets.
 [@Fig:internal-external-heat] shows this for some different heating scenarios (dashed lines).
 For example, if we take a $2\,$M$_\oplus$ planet with $30$% water by mass and an Earth-like level of internal energy generation (10$^{-12}\,$W$\cdot$kg$^{-1}$), its radius is approximately $2$R$_\oplus$.
 A planet with the same temperature applied *externally* is slightly smaller.